Start location: Mineralnye Vody Airport (MRV), Russia

 We are locals and we always get you a whole lot closer.

-At Russian Mountain Holidays, we work hard to guarantee you the best possible experience and it is impossible when there are too many people in the group.
-That's why all our groups are small.
-We close the booking when there are 8 guests in the group.
+At Russian Mountain Holidays, we work hard to guarantee you the best possible Elbrus climbing experience to our guests and it is impossible when there are too many people in the group.
+That's why we keep our groups small.
+We close the booking when there are 8 guests in the group and work with a ratio of 1 RMH Lead Guide to every 3 guests on the Summit Day.

-All the trip packages we offer are truly unique and all-inclusive.
-That means absolutely everything is included in the trip price and you won't spend a cent more.
+All our Elbrus climbing trip packages are truly unique and all-inclusive.
+Everything is already included in the trip package price and you won't spend a cent more once on spot.

-At Russian Mountain Holidays, our mission is to guarantee you quality and deep individual approach while making your dream a reality.
-Safely and Flawlessly.
+At Russian Mountain Holidays, our mission is to guarantee you flawless quality, deep family style approach, and Safest Elbrus climbing experience while making your dream a reality.

-At Russian Mountain Holidays, your safety is always our number one priority.
-We register every group in the local Rescue Service and work together with rescuers from the Ministry of Emergency Situations, so we always have good communication with certified rescuers throughout the entire trip.
+At Russian Mountain Holidays, your Safety is our primary concern.
+We register every group in the local Elbrus Rescue Service Department and operate in close cooperation with certified rescuers in every group.

-At RMH, we care about your maximum comfort and provide you single occupancy supplement at our cozy RMH Lodge in Terskol and at the hotel in Pyatigorsk.
+At RMH, we do care about your maximum comfort and provide you single occupancy supplement at our cozy RMH Lodge in Terskol village and at the hotel in Pyatigorsk city.

-Our base camp on the North Side is equipped with a shower for your additional comfort.
+Our Base Camp on the North Side is equipped with a shower for your best relaxing experience after the climb.

-For the Traverse Route trip mast be at least 3 guests in the group!
+For climbing Elbrus by the Traverse Route must be at least 3 guests in the group.

 Invitation letter for Russian Visa.
-We email it to you immediately after we got your deposit payment and a scanned copy of your passport ID.
+We email it to you immediately after we get your deposit payment and a scanned copy of your passport.

 Local registration fees.
-For foreigners according to the Russian legislation.
+For foreign citizens according to the Russian legislation.

 National Park fees.

-1. Mineralnye Vody (MRV) airport – Terskol village.
+1. Mineralnye Vody Airport (MRV) – RMH Lodge in Terskol village.

-2. North Side base camp – Pyatigorsk city.
+2. North Side Base Camp – Hotel in Pyatigorsk city.

-3. Pyatigorsk city – Mineralnye Vody (MRV) airport.
+3. Hotel in Pyatigorsk – Mineralnye Vody Airport (MRV).

 1. Accommodation in Terskol village at the RMH Lodge.
 Single occupancy supplement.